 DataRobot is focused on automated machine learning and on helping customers build an AI driven business, especially by focusing on decisions that can be automated using machine learning and other AI technologies.
-DataRobot was founded in 2012 and currently has nearly 200 staff including 90+ data scientists.
-Since it was founded, over 200M models have been built on the DataRobot cloud.
+DataRobot was founded in 2012 and currently has nearly 300 staff including 150+ data scientists.
+Since it was founded, well over 200M models have been built on the DataRobot cloud.

 DataRobot’s core value proposition is that they can speed the time to build and deploy custom machine learning models, deliver great accuracy “out of the box” and provide a simple UI for business analysts so they can leverage machine learning without being a data scientist.
 The technology can be used to make data scientists more productive as well as to increase the range of people who can solve data science problems.

 DataRobot runs either on AWS or on a customer’s hardware.
 Modeling-ready datasets can be loaded from ODBC databases, Hadoop, URLs or local files – partnerships with companies like Alteryx support data preparation, blending etc. The software then automatically performs the kind of data transformations needed to make machine learning work – data cleansing, feature engineering needed for the various machine learning algorithms such as scaling and converting data to match the algorithms.
 It does not currently generate domain-specific potential features/characteristics from raw data, instead making it easy for data and business analysts to create them and feed them into the modeling environment.
 Once data is loaded, some basic descriptive statistics are loaded and the tool recommends a measurement approach (to select between algorithms) based on the kind of data/target.